shoui520/shoui520.github.io/docs/vn-linux.md

 # Visual novels on Linux

+!!! failure "Video cutscene playback"
+	Visual novels rely on Microsoft Media Foundation technology for video playback, something introduced in Windows Vista.
+Although AAA games can play videos fine, (because they use things like BINK Video and aren't reliant on a core Windows technology), video playback on visual novels (literal picture books) can be finnicky.
+Media Foundation has not been fully reimplemented in upstream Wine yet, and Proton provides no fixes or improvements to Media Foundation.
+Although you may see improvements by installing mf-fix/K-Lite Codec Pack/wmp9/wmp10/wmp11/lavfilters/ffdshow in your Wineprefix with Winetricks.

 Visual novels are Microsoft Windows-only programs, therefore you must use Wine in order to run them on Linux.
 With huge progress and development being made in Linux gaming in recent years, this has gotten a lot easier and consistent.

 Follow the steps below.